 In William’s family, Lucy taught their children at home when they were young.
 As they became older, first Willie, Thelma’s older brother, then Thelma went to live with a grandmother to continue schooling.
 Willie, at Grandmother Ellen’s, graduated from Victoria High school.
 Thelma lived with the Crawford’s in Oakville and walked five miles to and from school.
 She learned much of the Live Oak County and Texas history she knew while sitting with Grandfather Felix Crawford.

-subjects that were required to secure a Teacher’s Certificate.
+that were required to secure a Teacher's Certificate.
+County Judge

-County Judge F.H.
-Church would apply for the tests from Austin…
+F.H.
+Church would apply for the tests from Austin.
+She took the

 Thelma continued this process until she received a permanent teacher's certificate.